-If you have the time, energy, resources and desire to get an MBA (or any college degree for that matter)—go for it!
-If you're willing to apply yourself, it will prove to be useful on some level… but if you're simply responding to pressure from your family, friends or co-workers… or if you feel like your personal worth will be less without it – these are probably the wrong reasons to pursue this kind of adventure.
+If you have the time, energy, resources, and desire to get an MBA (or any college degree for that matter)—go for it!
+If you're willing to apply yourself, it will prove useful on some level.
+But if you're simply responding to pressure from your family, friends, or co-workers, or if you feel like your personal worth will be less without it, these are probably the wrong reasons to pursue this kind of adventure.

-It required a lot of work, caused a fair amount of anxiety, put tremendous strain on my time, put my personal relationships to the test, caused a small bit of marital tension and forced me to re-evaluate everything that I had previously spent my time on – but it also fostered personal and professional growth unlike anything I've ever experienced before.
+Pursuing an MBA required a lot of work, caused a fair amount of anxiety, placed tremendous strain on my time, it put my personal relationships to the test, caused a small bit of marital tension, and forced me to re-evaluate everything that I had previously spent my time on.
+However, it also fostered personal and professional growth, unlike anything I've ever experienced.
 As a result, my level of confidence is now significantly higher than it was two years ago, which has left me feeling empowered to do a lot of things that I once felt incapable of doing.

-So given what I know now – would I do it all again?
-Absolutely.
+So given what I know now, and you'd ask me if I'd do it all again?
+Yes, absolutely.

 Obviously, there isn't “one right answer” that applies to all people.
 Everyone has to decide for themselves how much college (if any) they want to pursue based on their career goals and objectives.
 But I can tell you that in my situation, with my career goals, prior knowledge, and aspirations for personal development, getting an MBA was a slam dunk decision that fit very well with where I wanted to be at this point in my life.